PDBeurope/pdb-images/README.md

 * `plddt` – Create an image of the deposited structure with color-coded pLDDT values.
 This is only for `--mode alphafold`.
   * –> `{pdb}_modres_{modres}_image-{size}.png`
 * `all` – A shortcut to create all meaningful image types (i.e. all but `plddt` in `pdb` mode, `plddt` in `alphafold` mode).

+By default, some image types are rendered in three views (front, side, top view) with axis arrows shown in the left bottom corner, while other image types are only rendered in front view without axis arrows.
+This can be changed by `--view` and `--no-axes` arguments.

 ## FAQ